-For each profile, you can require a verification code (also called a time-based one-time password, or TOTP) instead of the standard security token.
-Users connect an authenticator app that generates verification codes to their account.
-Users with the "Two-Factor Authentication for API Logins" permission use a code instead of the standard security token whenever it's requested, such as when resetting the account's password.
-See Set Two-Factor Authentication Login Requirements for API Access on page 59.
+For each profile, you can require a verification code, also called a time-based one-time password, or TOTP.
+Users with the Two-Factor Authentication for API Logins permission use a verification code instead of the standard security token whenever it's requested, such as when resetting the account's password.
+Verification codes are generated by an authenticator app that users connect to their account.
+See Set Two-Factor Authentication Login Requirements for API Access on page 62.